Custom Seed

 Complete Example

-Below is a full example manifest that provisions a custom registrar with an identifier scheme, a data model extension, a render template, and a CVC catalogue.
+Below is a full example manifest that provisions a custom registrar with an identifier scheme, a data model extension, a render template, and two conformity schemes (one fetched from a URL, one read from a local file).

 Mount directory structure: